Making the Evening Memorable Without Outshining The Bride

 Décor Theme and Colors

 Think about the hobbies of the groom and his personal style.
 Not that this is a bar mitzvah, but the groom’s style should be considered when planning the event.
+You can find lovely dresses at Overstock for a wedding and any occasion.

 If he is an Ivy Leaguer, use his school colors in the décor design.